Vector W8: History and specifications

-The car was based around a Rodeck aluminum resleevable 365 cuin racing engine featuring TRW forged pistons, Carrillo stainless-steel connecting rods, stainless-steel valves, roller rocker arms, a forged crank, a dry-sump oiling system with three separate filters and braided stainless-steel hoses, with anodized red and blue fittings.
+The car was based around a John Rodeck prepared aluminum resleevable 365 cuin racing engine featuring TRW forged pistons, Carrillo stainless-steel connecting rods, stainless-steel valves, roller rocker arms, a forged crank, a dry-sump oiling system with three separate filters and braided stainless-steel hoses, with anodized red and blue fittings.
 The transmission was a highly modified Turbo-Hydramatic 425 General Motors three-speed automatic that had been used in front wheel drive Oldsmobile Toronado dating back some two decades earlier.
 The engine had two intercooled Garrett turbochargers, and had an advertised power output of 625 hp at 5,700 rpm and 649 lbft of torque at 4,900 rpm on 8 psi of boost pressure.
 Boost pressure levels were driver adjustable between 8 and 14 psi and during dyno testing at the factory, the engine recorded a maximum power output of 1200 bhp at 14 psi of boost pressure.
 The W8 utilized special Michelin XGT Plus tires (255/45ZR-16 at the front, 315/40ZR-16 at the rear) bespoke to the car with wide wheels in a design made to the owner's specifications.
 The W8's suspension utilized double A-arms up front and De Dion tube suspension at the rear, located by four trailing arms that stretched all the way forward to the firewall.
 Koni adjustable shocks, with concentric springs, were used all around.
 Brakes were 13-inch vented discs with Alcon aluminum 4-piston calipers at the front and rear.